|

 Write a list on your phone/ notebook of things you think you might leave behind in the hotel.
 These are things like chargers, your pillow, anything you put in the fridge or freezer.
 As soon as I take something out, I write it down on the list what I took out and where I put it.

 The second step is to set a reminder on your phone to check it the next morning around when you think you’re going to leave.
-I say to do this because I always forget to check the list.
+I say to do this because I always forget to actually check the list.
 But I still find that when I write something down, I have a better chance of remembering it.
 So it helps me either way!

 classic-king-room-great-george-hotel-in-charlottetown-prince-edward-island